-- Deliver a green pedestrian priority route between Kentish Town and Hampstead Heath that includes a bridge structure between Murphy's Yard and Kentish Town Road - Include a variety of open space types along the route including parks and squares - · Have a rich and biodiverse character The route will form the main spine of the Murphy site, with development parcels addressing this on either side, helping to define and activate this key pedestrian and cycle link.
+- Deliver a green pedestrian priority route between Kentish Town and Hampstead Heath that includes a bridge structure between Murphy's Yard and Kentish Town Road - Include a variety of open space types along the route including parks and squares - Have a rich and biodiverse character

+The route will form the main spine of the Murphy site, with development parcels addressing this on either side, helping to define and activate this key pedestrian and cycle link.

 The route will be landscaped to provide variety and interest along its length, responding to and defining the different spaces through the area.
 It should be accessible to all ages, with playable features and places to dwell.
 It will draw on the green character of the area this tree-lined route will have areas of planting, sustainable urban drainage and opportunities for food growing.

 Meaningful neighbourhood green spaces will support new residents and communities providing more localised green amenity space than Hampstead Heath beyond.

 To the south of the area there are opportunities to enhance the setting and environment around both the Christ Apostolic church and the O2 Forum.
 The route between these buildings is a key access into the framework area.
 Proposals should consider how to enhance this arrival point and transition from the town centre.

 Another significant influence on the character and development of the area is the area's natural topography.
 The land rises from Kentish Town towards Dartmouth Park and Hampstead Heath.
 There are also steep level changes across the Murphy site with much of it well below the ground level along Highgate Road.
 Proposals should address the significant changes in level and explore ways for new developments to utilise this feature, which could help further enhance the unique character of the framework area.
 This will add interest to the green route and the spaces it defines.

-Employment uses will prevail across the ground floor plane, though these may be less prevalent to the north of the area.
+Employment uses will dominate at ground floor level, though these may be less prevalent to the north of the area.
 The size of units will help to define the character of the spaces and routes around the buildings.
-Towards Hampstead Heath, incidental retail that would support the residential neighbourhood.
-Views towards Kentish Town landmarks including the turret of the Assembly House and Bartholemew church could be enhanced through consideration of layout and massing.
-Issues of micro-climate, sunlight, generosity of space will need to be carefully considered in the design of the Heath Line to ensure it is a welcoming and successful piece of public realm.
+Incidental retail that would support the residential neighbourhood is welcome to help create a safer feeling at street level.